anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

-The objective of this chapter is to provide an automated mechanism to validate OpenStack based cloud infrastructure against the standard set of requirements defined in :ref:`chapters/chapter02:Architecture Requirements`.
+The objective of this chapter is to provide an automated mechanism to validate OpenStack based cloud infrastructure against the standard set of requirements defined in :ref:`chapters/chapter02:architecture requirements`.
 Through this validation mechanism, a provider of cloud infrastructure will be able to test their cloud infrastructure's conformance to this reference architecture.
 This will ease the integration of network functions into operator environments that host